TWUOnline/multi-access/pages/05.teach/02.multi-access/default.md

 So what does this look like in a course?
 How do you deliver high quality and equitable lessons when there is a mix of students joining you face-to-face on campus, online through synchronous zoom sessions, and online asynchronously?

 ### Technical Set-up For a Multi-Access Class
-The next section will focus on design, but first we want to address the technical issues involved.
+Before we get into the design considerations, we want to address the technical issues involved.
 When asked to teach a multi-access course, a common question faculty have is "What equipment do I need?"

+☑️ Camera
-1. Camera and Microphone
+☑️ Microphone
+☑️ Internet
+☑️ Good lighting
+☑️ Zoom (or other video conferencing tool)

 For online students to see and hear you, you'll need a camera and a microphone.
 You can use your computer that should have these features, but if your course is multi-access, you may want to consider an OSBOT camera and a Lewinner wireless microphone.

 Here's a demo with Scott Macklin showing how to use this equipment: